Knowledge graphSettings

 Broadcast and multicast in UDP

-UDP can be used for broadcast delivery: the sender transmits a datagram to a broadcast address and every node in the local segment receives it.
-In practice this usually works only inside a local network and often requires explicit permission on the socket; routers typically block such packets.
-For one-to-many delivery beyond the segment, use multicast where the network supports it, or implement fan-out at the application layer.
+UDP can do broadcast: the sender writes a datagram to a broadcast address and every node in the local segment receives it.
+In practice this works only inside a local network and usually requires explicit permission on the socket — routers typically drop such packets.
+For one-to-many delivery beyond the segment, the options are multicast where the network supports it, or application-level fan-out through a server.

 Where UDP fits best